This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 Several years ago, I saw a picture of a lettuce table in a magazine and knew it was something that I wanted to eventually make for myself.
 The idea appealed to both my green thumb and my crafty side.
 When I started writing my book, Raised Bed Revolution, I decided that this project had been lingering on my garden wish list for long enough.
-And a new book project provided the perfect opportunity to get my act in gear and finally make the darned thing.
+And a new book project provided the perfect opportunity to get my act in gear and finally build it.

 What’s so special about this particular lettuce table?